A Molting Chicken Is a Pretty Chicken…Well, It Will Be

 How to help your chickens get through molt

 Another way to help your chickens through molt is to reduce stress in their environment as much as possible.
+During a molt try to avoid handling your chickens or bringing new birds into their flock.
+Molting will take between 4 and 16 weeks, so be patient.

 You don’t need to add any medications or other vitamins to your chicken’s diet if you’re already feeding them a high-quality and high-protein feed.